Frequently Asked Questions (FAQs)

 The program applies to first responders who were employed either full-time or part-time, or formally engaged as a volunteer.

-An eligible recipient is an individual who had a relationship with the deceased first responder, in accordance with the following list, in descending order:
+An eligible beneficiary is an individual who had a relationship with the deceased first responder, in accordance with the following list, in descending order:

 - the spouse or common-law partner; or